Loading Events

 Potential topics include, but are not limited to:

-• AI and the emergence of complex intelligent systems: Changing characteristics of complex systems and consequences for engineering design and management
+• AI and the emergence of complex intelligent systems: Changing characteristics of complex systems and consequences for engineering design and management.

 • AI and engineering design: Overall implications of the integration of AI methods in engineering design of complex systems.
-Explainability and Auditability of AI methods in Engineering and Aeronautics industry.

 • Physics-Informed & Hybrid Modeling: Embedding physical laws and domain knowledge within AI frameworks to enhance simulation accuracy and efficiency.